 When LMF determines the UE location, it executes the step 28 as described in clause 6.3.1.

 NOTE 3: If integrity requirements are received in step 4, LMF may determine to use GNSS positioning method and RAT-dependent positioning method.
+The applicable positioning methods (i.e., DL-AoD, DL-TDOA, Multi-RTT, UL-TDOA, UL-AoA) for RAT-dependent integrity are specified in TS 38.305 [9].